schellenberg/computerscience20/docs/_sources/ConstrainedLanguage/Step11.rst.txt

     else:
         go_outside_and_play()

 Python includes the possibility of more than one choice with the keyword ``else``.
+This creates a branch in your code, where either one thing or the other will occur, but not both.

 Let's use it with another example.
-Reeborg can see if there's a wall right in front him, using the function ``front_is_clear()``.
-This can be used with ``if/else`` to write a program that will guide Reeborg around a rectangular world.
-Something like the following should do the trick:
+Reeborg can see if there's a wall right in front itself, using the function ``front_is_clear()``.
+This can be used with ``if/else`` to write a program that will guide Reeborg around a rectangular world:

 .. code-block:: python

     def move_or_turn():
         if front_is_clear():
-            # something
+            move()
         else:
-            # something else
+            turn_left()

     repeat 40:
         move_or_turn()